addisonglobal/frontend-technical-test/README.md

 ## Tests

 We expect you to provide tests alongside your code.
 The minimum requirement is that the code will be unit tested.
 End to end tests are a big plus.
-From our experience Cypress.js works very well for web tests and Detox is a great library for React Native application testing, but you're free to pick your favourite.
+From our experience Cypress.js works very well for web tests and Detox is a great library for React  application testing, but you're free to pick your favourite.

 ## The Deliverable